 At that time, the anti-icing level had been previously engaged.
-APM alert would have then triggered.
+APM alert would have then been triggered.
 APM calculation uses smoothed values over a rolling average of 60 s.
 The true increase of the Cx occurs before any APM alert triggering.
 During the flight of the event, the Cx increase leading to the first simulated APM alerts started at 9 h 26 min 00 s, the Cx increase leading to the second simulated APM alert occurred at 9 h 30 min 00 s.

-Figure 27, Simulated APM alerts - Analysis
+Figure 26.
+Simulated APM alerts - Analysis

-- The first simulated APM alerts (both Degraded Performance and Increase Speed) would have triggered at 9 h 26 min 40 s.
-The first simulated APM alerts: - They triggered more than 30 s before the ice detector caution and the true Cx increasing occurred 70 s before the ice detector caution. - The degraded performance alert stopped while the SAT was still lower than -10°C. - ✤ Note: when SAT is below -10°C and De-ice system ON, the condition of ice contamination exists, so stopping APM alerts means aircraft performance is normal with no ice contamination.
+The first simulated APM alerts (both Degraded Performance and Increase Speed) would have been triggered at 9 h 26 min 40 s. however the pilot used more power accordingly and degraded situation was finished on 09:27:26 s.
+The first simulated APM alerts:

+- They were triggered more than 30 s before the ice detector caution and the true Cx increasing occurred 70 s before the ice detector caution. - The degraded performance alert stopped while the SAT was still lower than -10°C. - Note: when SAT is below -10°C and De-ice system ON, the condition of ice contamination exists, so stopping APM alerts means aircraft performance is normal with no ice contamination.

-At the time of the true Cx increase, the airplane was descending with limited thrust, a pitch angle increasing above 3° nose up and downdraft wind values reaching -2,000 ft/min.
+At the time of the true Cx increase, the aircraft was descending with limited thrust, a pitch angle increasing above 3° nose up and downdraft wind values reaching -2,000 ft/min.
 The IAS decreased.
 As soon as thrust increased, IAS values stopped decreasing and increased again.

-• The second simulated APM alerts would have triggered at 9 h 30 min 34 s.
-The second time the true Cx increase, the airplane was level off, facing a downdraft wind of -1,400 ft./min, whose strength went on increasing and reach more than -3,200 ft/min.
+- The second simulated APM alerts would have been triggered at 9 h 30 min 34 s.
+The second time the true Cx increase, the aircraft leveled off, facing a downdraft wind of -1,400 ft./min, whose strength went on increasing and reached more than -3,200 ft/min.
 The pitch angle values were greater than 6° increasing and the IAS was at 173 kt decreasing.
 The increase of the thrust did not allow stopping the decrease of the energy.
-Compared with the first simulated APM triggering, the airplane was facing a more difficult situation in term of energy management:

-- The airplane was level off.
-During the first simulated APM alerts, the airplane was descending, allowing then a gain of energy. - The strength of the downward wind went on increasing, reaching more than -3,000 ft/min and stayed rather strong (more than -2,000 ft/min during more than 1 minute).
+Compared with the first simulated APM triggering, the aircraft was facing a more difficult situation in terms of energy management: - The aircraft leveled off.
+During the first simulated APM alerts, the aircraft was descending, allowing then a gain of energy. - The strength of the downward wind went on increasing, reaching more than -3,000 ft/min and stayed rather strong (more than -2,000 ft/min during more than 1 minute).
 During the first simulated APM alerts, the strength of the downward stopped at -2,000 ft/min and decreased quite immediately. - The delta ISA was greater than 15° at the time of the true C_x increase (second simulated APM alert).
 It gradually decreased to 7.5° in 1 minute.
 During the first simulated APM alerts, the delta ISA was around 5°.
 The engine power was then greater during the first simulated APM alerts.

-The second simulated APM alerts (9 h 30 min 35 s to at least 9 h 31 min 22 s) were due to the downdraft wind encountered by the airplane.
-The airplane was facing worse conditions than during the first simulated APM alerts.
-However in this period of time De-ice and maybe Anti-ice systems were OFF.
+The second simulated APM alerts (9 h 30 min 35 s to at least 9 h 31 min 22 s) were due to the downdraft wind encountered by the aircraft.
+The aircraft was facing worse conditions than during the first simulated APM alerts.
+However, in this period of time De-ice and maybe Anti-ice systems were OFF.

-The crew reaction for APM alerts will be as following procedures, if the APM was installed on the aircraft.
-However the APM was not available on the accident aircraft but the subject is assessed to evaluate recovery actions of the crew for preventing accident.
+The crew reaction to APM alerts will be as following procedures, if the APM was installed on the aircraft.
+Although the APM was not available on the aircraft accident, the subject is assessed to evaluate recovery actions of the crew for preventing future accident.